AleMorales9011/ForgeWare/src/02-Provisioning Infrastructure.md

 az login
 ```

-## Create a Service Principal
+## 7. Create a Service Principal

-Next, we need to create a Service Principal .
+Next, we need to create a Service Principal.
 An application within Azure Active Directory with the authentication tokens Terraform needs to perform actions on your behalf.
 Update the <SUBSCRIPTION_ID> with the subscription ID you specified in the previous step.

 ```ruby
 az ad sp create-for-rbac --role="Contributor" --scopes="/subscriptions/<SUBSCRIPTION_ID>"
 ```

-## Set your environment variables
+## 8. Set your environment variables

 A good practice HashiCorp recommends is setting these values as environment variables rather than saving them in your Terraform configuration to avoid passing sensitive info in the configuration code.